0pahh/activities-app/README.md

 - Display a map of activities in a given area
 - View details about each activity, including its location and description
-- Add new activities to the map
+- Add new activities to the map (WIP)
 - Settings

 ## Screens